JackyTomato/LettuceTrain/README.md

 # LettuceTrain

-This is a repository used to develop and train deep learning models for a lettuce image dataset with PyTorch.
+A repository used to develop and train deep learning models for a lettuce image dataset with PyTorch.

 ## Conda environment
 In order to train models on GPUs, PyTorch should be installed with CUDA support.
 This requires you to install PyTorch in a specific way.